An overview of everything web scraping. What it is, how it works, how you can scrape the web, and more.

 Downloading a large number of irrelevant web pages, utilizing a distributed web crawler, or recrawling many web pages all result in a high rate of network capacity consumption.

-4. Duplicate pages
+4. Duplicate Pages

-Web crawler bots mostly crawl all duplicate content on the web; however, only one version of a page is indexed.
+Web crawler bots primarily crawl all duplicate content on the web; however, they only index one version of a page.
 Duplicate content makes it difficult for search engine bots to determine which version of duplicate content to index and rank.
-When Googlebot discovers a group of identical web pages in search results, it indexes and selects only one of these pages to display in response to a user’s search query.

-Differences in Web Scraping vs Web Crawling
+Web Scraping vs. Web Crawling – Differences

-Similarities in Web Scraping vs Web Crawling
+Web Scraping vs. Web Crawling – Similarities

 - Both processes are automated, which leads to more accurate data retrieval.

-On the other hand, web crawling is essential for indexing web pages, supporting search engine functions, and website health monitoring.
+On the other hand, web crawling is essential for indexing web pages, supporting search engine functions, and monitoring website health.
+Both web scraping and web crawling play vital roles in understanding and navigating the digital landscape.